Finding excess water in your microwave, especially when the room temperature is low, should be no cause for concern.

 Refer to your manual or our online troubleshooting guide for more advice on your microwave.

 If you have any other concerns, call Service Force for a free quote.
-Appliance repairs can be hazardous and it’s often best to seek professional help from our experienced engineers.
+Microwave oven repairs can be hazardous and it’s often best to seek professional help from our experienced engineers.

 Call now to get a free domestic appliance quote.